Azidemasked Fluorescents

 Synthetic Architecture and Key Intermediates

 The synthesis outlined in Scheme 2 begins with a heteroaryl core that confers high quantum yield upon de‑masking.
-A modular click‑chemistry step introduces a pendant azide-bearing side chain, which serves as the protective mask.
+Now, a modular click‑chemistry step introduces a pendant azide-bearing side chain, which serves as the protective mask.
 The authors employ a copper‑free azide‑alkyne cycloaddition to attach the side chain under mild conditions, preserving the integrity of the fluorophore’s conjugated system.

 Crucially, the azide is tethered through a cleavable linker that positions the electron‑deficient azide in close proximity to the fluorophore’s π‑system, enabling efficient photoinduced electron transfer (PET) in the masked state.
 This PET suppresses fluorescence, while the reduction of the azide to a primary amine disrupts the electronic coupling, quenching the PET pathway and allowing the fluorophore’s intrinsic emission to dominate.